The stone of the pharaohs in present day ...

 Turquoise has been known since antiquity.

-Among the Egyptians, it adorned, with lapis lazuli and carnelian, the crowns and pectorals of the pharaohs.
-In Persia it was used as currency and for the Aztecs it represented a piece of sky fallen on Earth.
-Turquoise is imported into France with the Crusades.
+During the Egyptian civilization, it adorned, with lapis lazuli and carnelian, the crowns and pectorals of the pharaohs.
+In Persia it was used as currency and for Aztecs it represented a piece of sky fallen on Earth.
+Turquoise was imported in France during the Crusades.

-The name of turquoise is the result of an error that remains with us today.
-Indeed, the term turquoise comes from Turkey which was at the time, the transit country (and which was wrongly thought to be the producing country) for the turquoise trade between Europe and Persia (actual producing country).
-The term turquoise entered the French (and English) language and became by extension the name designating the color of this gem.
+The name of this stone is the result of an error that remains with us today.
+Indeed, the term turquoise comes from Turkey which was at the time, the transit country (and which was wrongly thought to be the producing country) for the turquoise trade between Europe and Persia (the real producing country).
+The term turquoise entered the French (and English) languages and became by extension the name designating the color of this gem.